lisjin/dcan-tensorflow/README.md

 ```

 2. Run `bbbc006_train.py` (or `bbbc006_multi_gpu_train.py` for multiple GPUs) to train the network.
+	1. Adjust the parameters lines 54-60 of `bbbc006.py` to fit your training data (especially lines 59-60, which deal with class imbalance).
 3. Run `bbbc006_eval.py` for evaluation using dice coefficient.
 4. Use TensorBoard to visualize the results in `/tmp/bbbc006_train` and/or `/tmp/bbbc006_eval` for training and evaluation results, respectively.